C3realGuy/CountLikes/README.md

 -----------------------

-A simple Plugin for Wedge which shows how many likes a user recieved and gave.
+A simple Plugin for Wedge which shows how many likes a user receieved and gave.
 You are also able to see the posts where the user received or gave a like to.